cheekydavy/MBUVI-MD/README.md

 - *In that case, I'm not responsible for banning your account.*
 - *Use Suhail-Md at your own risk by keeping this warning in mind.*

+## NOTE: SUHAIL-MD SCRIPT IS NOT OPENLY ALLOWED TO USED IN ANY OF YOUR PROJECTS